VamsiGonella/samskara-filter/Samvada/README.md

 Use of the capsule implies agreement to uphold ethical and responsible engagement with all AI outputs.

 > *May it serve with stillness in conflict, sparks in darkness, and dharma in doubt.*

+## Ethics Note

+The Samvada DNA Capsule is designed with the principle of "do no harm through projection".
+It operates under ethical safeguards to ensure conversations remain constructive, aligned, and free from manipulative influence.

+## Contact

+For collaboration/sandbox evaluation: vamsihereg@gmail.com

+Ethics-first outreach only — this project is shared to improve safety, not publicity.